ucbrise/jedi-pairing/README.md

 License
 -------
 This code is open-source under the BSD 3-Clause License.
-Some functions in `src/bls12_381/fq12_cyclotomic.cpp`, which are based on the techniques used by RELIC, are open-source under the Apache 2.0 License.
+Some functions in `src/bls12_381/fq12_cyclotomic.cpp` and `src/bls12_381/curve_fast_multiply.cpp`, which are based on the techniques used by RELIC, are open-source under the Apache 2.0 License.

-It should also be noted that the logic to implement BLS12-381 using prime-field arithmetic is based on https://github.com/zkcrypto/pairing, which is open-source under the MIT License.
+The logic to implement BLS12-381 using prime-field arithmetic is based on https://github.com/zkcrypto/pairing, which is open-source under the MIT License.